 We consider the path $(\Phi_v)_*(\rho)$ which satisfies the continuity equation for the triple of measures $\left((\Phi_v)_*(\rho),\on{Ad}_{\Phi_v^{-1}}^*(\m),(\Phi_v)_*(\mu)\right)$ and average over $v$ to consider

-As a convex combination, this path satisfies the continuity equation and the boundary conditions are close in the weak-* topology when $\varepsilon$ tends to $0$.
+As a convex combination, this path satisfies the continuity equation and the boundary conditions are close in the weak$^*$ topology when $\varepsilon$ tends to $0$.
 An important remark is that, for $\varepsilon$ small enough, $\mathsf{k}_\varepsilon \star \on{Ad}_{\Phi_v^{-1}}^*(\m)$ reduces to the standard convolution on $m$ in a small neighborhood of $x_0$ since $D\Phi_v = \on{Id}$ in a neighborhood of $x_0$ since $u \equiv 1$ on $B(x_0,r_1)$.

 \textbf{Use of convexity of $\mathcal{J}$:} For notation convenience, we denote by $f$ the integrand of $\mathcal{J}$ and we make the abuse of notation to use $\rho,\m,\mu$ instead of their corresponding densities w.r.t. $\nu$ a dominating measure.
-Under the change of variables $y = \Phi_v^{-1}(x)$ (we use one homogeneity hereafter) leads to
+The change of variables $y = \Phi_v^{-1}(x)$ (we use one-homogeneity hereafter) leads to